rails/rails/guides/source/asset_pipeline.md

 3. During development, the `build:watch` script ensures live updates to your assets as you make changes.
 4. In production, the gem ensures that JavaScript is built and included during the precompilation step, reducing manual intervention.
-It does this by hooking into Rails' `assets:precompile` task to build JavaScript for all entry points during deployment.
+It hooks into Rails' `assets:precompile` task to build JavaScript for all entry points during deployment.
 This integration ensures that your JavaScript is production-ready with minimal configuration.

 The gem automatically handles entry-point discovery and configuration.
 By adhering to Rails conventions, `jsbundling-rails` simplifies the process of